-13) Engine Cut-Out Switch
+11) Engine Cut-Out Switch

-This push-pull type or toggle type switch (depending on models) is located on the right hand side of the handlebar.
+This toggle type switch is located on the right hand side of the handlebar.
 To stop the engine in an emergency, select OFF position and simultaneously apply the brake.
 To restart, button must be at the ON position.